 Group the pasta and rice products together.
 I find that boxes easily fall over, so placing them in a clear bin as this one works well too.

 Make a place on the shelf for paper towels to remove these items from the floor and, at a glance, quickly determine if you need these items.
 Check out these handy paper towel holders for a pantry shelf.

 You can hang them on a towel rack on the door or place them on the shelf with the cloth napkins.

-If you have enough room in your pantry to hold these items helps give you space back in your dining room or kitchen drawer.
-These hangers allow you to hang the table clothes in your pantry or hallway closet.
+Having enough room in your pantry to hold these items helps give you space back in your dining room or kitchen drawer.
+These hangers allow you to hang the tablecloths in your pantry or hallway closet.

-Platters and party supplies: paper napkins, paper plates, forks, knives, etc…
+Platters and party supplies: paper napkins, plates, forks, knives, etc…

 Keep all the party supplies together for quick inventory for your next party.
 Using something like this to stand up the platters makes it easier to retrieve with less risk of injuring yourself when getting the platter from the bottom.